You have a short reading response due most days that there is a reading assignment. The syllabus makes it very clear what you need to do and when.

 The idea here is that these reflections should in sum account for a significant but not large portion of your final grade without being unduly stressful to complete.
 And they should hold everyone accountable for keeping up with the reading and not falling behind.

-Bottom line: missing a few posts here and there won’t affect your grade, but if you’re consistently missing them or not adding value to the discussion, they end up lowering your grade by 1/3 (like A to A-) or 2/3 (like B+ to B-).
+Bottom line: missing a few posts won’t affect your grade, but if you’re consistently missing them or being very superficial, they end up lowering your grade.